Last updated on February 8th, 2024 at 08:24 pm

 It is 6 AM when get into the Scorpio at Sonmarg in Aug 2015.
 We are on the way to Leh for our Markha Valley trek.
 It is a chilly morning.
 Typical of this part of Kashmir.

 Mustafa, our driver is up and ready to go.
-The drive through Sonmarg valley is spectacular with its magnificent mountainscapes.
+The drive through Sonmarg Valley is spectacular with its magnificent mountainscapes.
 We reach Drass after crossing over the tough roads of Zoji La.

-Another ten kilometres of drive on a fantastic road along Drass river brings us to the Kargil War Memorial.
-Beautifully designed and well maintained, the war memorial is an apt tribute to brave-hearts who laid down their lives fighting for the country.
+Another ten kilometres of drive on a fantastic road along Drass River brings us to the Kargil War Memorial.
+Beautifully designed and well maintained, the war memorial is an apt tribute to brave hearts who laid down their lives fighting for the country.

 Visiting a war memorial is always a moving moment for us.
 It is very disarming too.
 It is not a touristy event.
 It is a place to remember those who sacrificed their lives so that we live on.
 A son.
 A husband.
 A father.
 You find everyone here.
 War spares no one.
-It is a place which reminds of the futility of war as a solution.
+It is a place which reminds us of the futility of war as a solution.

 Please follow these instructions and maintain the decorum of the place.

 The walkway aptly named “Vijay Path” leads to the “War Memorial”.
 Designed in Dholpur red stone, it is the setting which makes this place very touching.
-The Indian flag flying high against the backdrop of snow-clad mountains, with a large plaque with inscription of names of soldiers who laid down their lives to save the honour of the flag!
+The Indian flag flies high against the backdrop of snow-clad mountains, with a large plaque with an inscription of names of soldiers who laid down their lives to save the honour of the flag!

-The Walk way has been installed with sign posts providing details of the various battles fought in the region.
+The Walkway has been installed with signposts providing details of the various battles fought in the region.
 One can read the valour and sacrifice of our troops in these snapshots.

-A nice gallery dedicated to Captain Manoj Pandey who was awarded country’s highest gallantry award – Param Vir Chakra – tells you the story of the man who fought and led his troops to glory.
+A nice gallery dedicated to Captain Manoj Pandey who was awarded the country’s highest gallantry award – Param Vir Chakra – tells you the story of the man who fought and led his troops to glory.

-The Roll of honour of all the bravery award winners from the Kargil war
+The Roll of Honour of all the bravery award winners from the Kargil war

-The Pakistani weapons captured during the war.
+The Pakistani weapons which were captured during the war.

 We leave with a heavy heart.